Evalir/ConsoleArgsParser/README.md

 NUnit 3 Test Adapter (Required for running unit tests in .NetCore) Microsoft.NET.Test.sdk (Development tools for running unit tests in .NetCore)

-### Break down into end to end tests

-No tests ready yet

-### And coding style tests

-No explanation avaliable

 ## Built With